abrahamalen/alen-abraham.github.io/content/posts/getting-started-with-linkedin.md

 7. Engage with content.
 8. Get endorsements.
 9. Request recommendations.

-_And an added point is that a personalised URL will be good._
+10. Maintaining a personalised URL will be good

 ## How to use LinkedIn as a college student.